mattrrubino/pokemix/README.md

 # Pokémix

 This repository contains the source code for the Pokemon sprite interpolator.
 This web application uses a deep learning model to interpolate between sprite images, allowing one to generate new sprites.
+The application is available to try on my [portfolio](https://www.matthewrubino.com/projects/pokemix).

 <p align="center">
   <img src="docs/demo.gif" />